mdh-planner/ECTSP/README.md

 **(Note that in these benchmarks, each salesperson starts from a different depot).

+Instances range from 10 to 500 cities, and from 1 to 10 salespersons.

 ### Best known solutions
 |Instance| Cost  |
 |--|--|